localnerve/html-snapshots/Readme.md

   selector: "#dynamic-content"
 });
 ```
 This example implies there are a couple of pages with query strings in sitemap.xml, and we don't want html-snapshots to create directories with query string characters in the names.
-We would also have to have a rewrite rule that reflects this same mapping when '_escaped_fragment_' shows up in the querystring of a request so we serve the snapshot from the appropriate directory.
+We would also have to have a rewrite rule that reflects this same mapping when `_escaped_fragment_` shows up in the querystring of a request so we serve the snapshot from the appropriate directory.

 ### Example - Array
 ```javascript